WBIG (1925–1986): Closure and reuse of the frequency

 While WBIG still had a respectable 3.0 rating in the summer of 1982 among radio listeners 12 and older, it fell to a 0.9 rating by Summer 1986 against stiff competition from higher-powered FM signals.
 Wallace Jorgenson, the president of Jefferson-Pilot, told Radio & Records that the Triad had outgrown the station's signal, which only reliably covered Greensboro and Guilford County.
 JP vice-president Jim Babb called the shutdown "unusual" for the company and said, "[s]udden it was, I hope we don't have to do it again.
 But once the decision was made, we wanted our employees to be able to focus on their future."

 The license was handed back to the Federal Communications Commission (FCC), though JP attempted to give it away to a nonprofit organization to no avail.
 The two self-supporting towers off Battleground Avenue were torn down on March 18, 1987, with Gordon in attendance; the studio building (which remained operational for weeks after the shutdown to help some staffers find new jobs) was demolished the following month.
 In 1992, a Lowe's home improvement store was constructed on the former transmitter site; the year before, JP sold the retailer the land for $3.65 million.

 The WBIG calls were quickly reused on the FM dial in 1987 when WWMO in Reidsville moved into the market as WBIG-FM, and hired several WBIG staff, including Dunn and newsman Jim Krasula.
 WBIG-FM, however, merely traded on name recognition and bore little resemblance to the prior WBIG.
 In 1994, Walt Cockerham announced that he would open WWBG on the 1470 frequency.
-Its planned format and call sign were a tribute to the original WBIG, the call sign having been adopted in the interim at an AM radio station in Aurora, Illinois (still WBIG).
+Its planned format and call sign were a tribute to the original WBIG, the call sign having been adopted in the interim at an AM radio station in Aurora, Illinois.
 It was then purchased by Stuart Epperson, founder of Salem Communications, and started broadcasting in 1999.
+In 2026, WWBG's owner paid $10,000 to acquire the WBIG call sign from the owner of the Illinois station.